1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td>

-Software Engineer 3
+Sr Software Engineer 1

 </td></tr>
 <tr><td  markdown="1">

-- Solid technical understanding of 1 product / key component
+- Technical expert on 1 product / key component
+- Learning to solid understanding of 2 other products / key components
 - Expert in one technology on one part of our stack
 - Strong proficiency in primary focus area (BE/FE/Data/or DevOps)
+- Proficient with DevOps and Observability stacks

 </td></tr>
 </table>